datacamp-content-public/courses-data-engineering-for-data-scientists/slides/chapter_1_de549e4812c9bd9e7bb4c9fce8e9dc4f.md

 `@script`
-To compare two dataframes, a helper function called `assertDataFrameEqual` is created which checks several things for you.
+To compare the two dataframes, a helper function called `assertDataFrameEqual` is created which checks several things for you.
 You may ignore the inner workings of this method for now, just keep in mind that it is a useful abstraction, with which we can assert that the dataframes are equivalent.

 A test like this works well in a unit testing framework, like pytest.